david-yz-liu/memory-viz/docs/docs/06-cli.md

 ### `--global-style=<path>` (`-s <path>`)

 Specifies a path to a CSS file that contains global styles for the SVG.
 The SVG source code contains various CSS selectors within the `<style>` tag, which can be used to style the SVG elements.
+All generated CSS, including these global styles, is scoped under the `memory-viz-diagram` class applied to the root `<svg>` element, so selectors in the CSS file specified here should be scoped under `.memory-viz-diagram` as well (see the [Style API](04-style.mdx#defining-a-custom-theme) documentation for details).

 ### `--theme=<name>` (`-t <name>`)

 Applies a theme to the SVG, overriding the default light theme.
 Included themes are `dark` and `high-contrast`.
-Custom themes can be defined using a `[data-theme]` attribute selector in the CSS file specified by the `--global-style` option.
+Custom themes can be defined using a `.memory-viz-diagram[data-theme]` attribute selector in the CSS file specified by the `--global-style` option.

 ### `--no-interactive`